sabbour/app-routing-tutorial/README.md

 ```

 Update the add-on to enable the integration with Azure DNS using the `az aks approuting zone` command.
 You can pass a comma-separated list of DNS zone resource IDs.

+Note: You might need to run the command `export MSYS_NO_PATHCONV=1` to prevent windows from automatically converting your ZONEID

 ```bash
 az aks approuting zone add -g $RGNAME -n $CLUSTERNAME --ids=${ZONEID} --attach-zones